 Your Rights.
-When it comes to your health information, you have certain rights.
-You have the right to:
+When it comes to your health information, you have the right to the following:

 - Get a copy of your health records.
 You may review or get a copy of your health records except for psychotherapy notes, information compiled as part of a legal case, or as otherwise excluded by law.
 APD may impose a reasonable fee for copying, supplying, preparing, and mailing the requested records. - Ask us to correct or change your health information if you believe it is incorrect or incomplete.
 Ask us how to do this.
-We may say no to your request but we will tell you in writing within 60 days. - Confidential communications.
-If you ask us to contact you in a confidential way (for example, at a certain phone number, email address, or designated mailing address) we may grant reasonable requests. - Ask APD to limit what health information we use or share.
+We may say no to your request, but we will tell you in writing within 60 days. - Confidential communications.
+If you ask us to contact you in a confidential way (for example, at a certain phone number, email address, or designated mailing address), we will grant reasonable requests. - Ask APD to limit what health information we use or share.
 We do not have to agree if it would affect your care.
 If we do agree, we will limit the information unless it needs to be shared in an emergency. - Get a list of those with whom APD has shared your health information.
 You can ask, in writing, for a list of the times we have shared your information ("accounting"), who we shared it with, and why it was shared, within the past 6 years, except for when it is used to carry out your treatment, pay for your care, for health care operations, disclosures you asked for, or prohibited by law.
 You are entitled to one free accounting a year. - Receive a paper copy of this notice.
 You are entitled to a paper copy of this notice. - Choose someone to act for you.
-Your legal guardian or someone with a medical power of attorney for you may exercise make choices about your health information. - You have a right to file a complaint.
+Your legal guardian or someone with a medical power of attorney for you may exercise make choices about your health information. - Receive notice of a breach.
+You are entitled to be notified if your protected health information has been accessed, acquired, used, or disclosed as result of a breach within 30 days of the Agency becoming aware of such a breach. - File a complaint.
 If you feel APD has violated your rights, you may file a complaint with our office or the Secretary of the US Department of Health and Human Services.
 You will not be retaliated against for filing a complaint.